Rent and regulations

 Heat and water accounting is calculated for one year at a time.
 Your tenancy agreement indicates when the heat and water accounting period ends in your property.
 The property's heat consumption also includes the costs of heat supply and energy labelling.

 You should be aware that it takes 3-4 months after the heating or water accounting period before you will receive the accounts.

 If you are to receive a refund, the settlement shall be made along with the rent the month after you receive the accounts.
 If you owe money, the amount will be charged a minimum of one month after you receive the accounts.

 Each month you make an on-account payment.
 Your on-account payment, deducted from your total consumption, equals your settlement.
 If you paid more on-account than you consumed, you will receive a refund.
 If you paid less on-account than you consumed, you will receive a bill.

 If you receive a bill, we will adjust your on-account payment so that – as far as possible and subject to price changes – you can avoid receiving a similar bill in the following year.

 You should be aware that if you move out of your rental unit, you will be responsible for paying a reading fee for the utilities.

-You can read more about the on-account water and heat in our leaflet 'Changes to the rent'.
+You can read more about the on-account water and heat in our leaflet 'Your rent and it's composition' (In Danish).